nextflow-io/nextflow/docs/vscode.md

 **Process each input**

-The `each` process input is deprecated, and the language server will report a warning for it.
+The `each` process input is deprecated.
 Use the `combine` or `cross` operator to explicitly repeat over inputs in the calling workflow.

 **Process when section**

-The process `when` section is deprecated, and the language server will report a warning for it.
-Use conditional logic, such as an `if` statement or `filter` operator, to control the process execution in the calling workflow.
+The process `when` section is deprecated.
+Use conditional logic, such as an `if` statement or the `filter` operator, to control the process invocation in the calling workflow.

 ### Configuration syntax

-See [Configuration](https://deploy-preview-5336--nextflow-docs-staging.netlify.app/config#syntax) for a comprehensive description of what is supported in the configuration language.
+See [Configuration](https://deploy-preview-5336--nextflow-docs-staging.netlify.app/config#syntax) for a comprehensive description of the configuration language.

-Historically, config files were parsed as Groovy scripts, which allowed the use of scripting constructs like variables, helper functions, and conditional logic to perform dynamic configuration.
+Currently, Nextflow parses config files as Groovy scripts, allowing the use of scripting constructs like variables, helper functions, and conditional logic for dynamic configuration.
 For example:

 ```groovy
 def getHostname() {